sebastiankozub/CrAz4HomeOfficer/Readme.md

 14. Sound from microphone
 15. Sound from system
 16. Sound from Stereo Mix IN
-17. Sound from Stereo Mix OUT = 15?
+17. Sound from Stereo Mix OUT (same as 15.?)
-18. Sound from fixed application
+18. Sound from fixed application (Skype, YT, etc)

 ## Interactive Windows Service Framework